englianhu/binary.com-interview-question/README.md

 - <s>Bayesian Time Series</s>
 - <s>Midas</s>

-For the staking model, I simply forecast the highest and lowest price, and then :

-- Kelly criterion and using highest or lowest price for closing transaction, otherwise using closing price if the forecasted lowest/highest price is not occur.
-- Placed $100 an each of the forecasted variance value and do the settlement based on the real variance value.

 Kindly refer to [Binary.com Interview Q1](http://rpubs.com/englianhu/binary-Q1) ([Old link](https://englianhu.github.io/2017/09/binary-forex-trading-Q1.html) or [Alternate link](http://rpubs.com/englianhu/binary-forex-trading-Q1)) for more information.

+Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models <s>from minutes to</s> daily.
+You are feel free to browse over [Binary.com Interview Q1 (Extention)](http://rpubs.com/englianhu/binary-Q1E) or ([Alternate link](http://rpubs.com/englianhu/316133)).

+Here I also find the optimal arma order for GARCH models as you can refer to [GARCH模型中的ARMA(p,d,q)参数最优化](http://rpubs.com/englianhu/arma-order-for-garch).

 Besides, I wrote a shinyApp which display the real-time price through API.
 Kindly refer to [Q1App](https://beta.rstudioconnect.com/content/3073/) where [Q1App2](https://beta.rstudioconnect.com/content/3138/) is another app for financial value betting.

 <span style='color:red'>**Blooper...**</span>

 Initially, I wrote a shiny app (as showing in below gif file) but it is heavily budden for loading.
 Kindly browse over [ShinyApp](https://beta.rstudioconnect.com/content/2367/) which contain the questions and answers of 3 questions.
+For the staking model, I simply forecast the highest and lowest price, and then :

+- Kelly criterion and using highest or lowest price for closing transaction, otherwise using closing price if the forecasted lowest/highest price is not occur.
+- Placed $100 an each of the forecasted variance value and do the settlement based on the real variance value.

 <img src='www/20170113_104005.gif' width='360'>

 Secondly, I wrote another app [testRealTimeTransc](https://beta.rstudioconnect.com/content/3775/) trial version to test the real time trading, and a completed version is [Q1App2](https://beta.rstudioconnect.com/content/3138/).

-Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models <s>from minutes to</s> daily.
-You are feel free to browse over [Binary.com Interview Q1 (Extention)](http://rpubs.com/englianhu/binary-Q1E) or ([Alternate link](http://rpubs.com/englianhu/316133)).

-Here I also find the optimal arma order for GARCH models as you can refer to [模型中的AR与MA参数最优化](http://rpubs.com/englianhu/arma-order-for-garch).

 #### Shiny Application